 In addition to her gaming work, Kate is the Pro Bono Coordinator for Brownstein’s Las Vegas office and, since 2003, has donated more than 1,000 hours of pro bono legal services to the Legal Aid Center of Southern Nevada in connection with her representation of abused and neglected children.
 In 2009 the Legal Aid Center awarded Kate the Myrna Women’s Children’s Pro Bono Attorney of the Year award.
 In addition, in 2009 Kate was honored with the Local Heroes Award by Bank of America’s Neighborhood Excellence Initiative.
 In recognition of her pro bono contributions, ABA Journal Magazine featured Kate in its February 2013 cover story regarding lawyers who are deeply committed to providing pro bono legal services.

-Kate is a member of the International Association of Gaming Advisors and International Masters of Gaming Law and has served as a panelist or presenter at numerous CLE gaming seminars.
+Kate is a member of the International Association of Gaming Advisors and International Masters of Gaming Law and has served as a panelist or presenter at numerous Continuing Legal Education gaming seminars.
 In addition, she is active in non-profit organizations, and she sits on the board of directors of Junior Achievement of Southern Nevada and the board of trustees of the Las Vegas Little Theatre.

 Kate began her career in gaming law in 2001 as a summer associate with Schreck Brignone Godfrey.
 Prior to joining the firm, Kate completed an externship in the Office of the Federal Defender in Atlanta, Georgia.
 While in law school, she participated on the Moot Court National Team, the Moot Court Review Board, and she was a national quarterfinalist in the Irving R. Kaufman Memorial Securities Law Moot Court Competition held at Fordham University School of Law.

 Kate received her J.D. from Emory University School of Law and her B.A. in International Relations from Stanford University.